-- ☐ Confirm resident contact lists are available. - □ Confirm communication links - ☐ Know safe routes in and out of the EPZ. - ☐ Search for residents and transients in the Emergency Planning and Response - ☐ Check all buildings including barns, shops, sheds, etc. - ☐ Assist, as required, with the notification, evacuation or sheltering of persons within the Emergency Planning Zone.
-Record all contact with B3 residents using the Resident Contact Log. - ☐ Post Evacuation Notices for residents that are not at their residence. - ☐ Follow the scripts and procedures in the ERP. - ☐ Monitor area for H2S and / or LEL with personal monitors and document readings on the Air Monitoring Log. - ☐ Report all reading changes / increases to the Public Safety Group - ☐ For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching the following levels: 10% LEL and / or 10 ppm H2S. - ☐ Report any suspicious behaviour to the Public Safety Group ICS 214 Supervisor who will notify the police as required. - ☐ Document all activities using the ICS 214 Activity Log. - ☐ Maintain communication with the Public Safety Group Supervisor. - ☐ Assist with post-incident activities.
+- Confirm communication links. - ☐ Know safe routes in and out of the EPZ. - ☐ Search for residents and transients in the Emergency Planning and Response - $\hfill \Box$ Check all buildings including barns, shops, sheds, etc. - ☐ Assist, as required, with the notification, evacuation or sheltering of persons within the Emergency Planning Zone.
+Record all contact with B3 residents using the Resident Contact Log. - ☐ Post Evacuation Notices for residents that are not at their residence. ☐ Follow the scripts and procedures in the ERP. - ☐ Monitor area for H2S and / or LEL with personal monitors and document readings on the Air Monitoring Log. - ☐ Report all reading changes / increases to the Public Safety Group - ☐ For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching the following levels: 10% LEL and / or 10 ppm H2S. - ☐ Report any suspicious behaviour to the Public Safety Group ICS 214 Supervisor who will notify the police as required. - ☐ Document all activities using the ICS 214 Activity Log. - ☐ Maintain communication with the Public Safety Group Supervisor. - ☐ Assist with post-incident activities.